 Theme 1: Engaging students and academics with online learning

-We are running a virtual symposium on online teaching and learning over a series of Mondays in June.
+We are running a virtual symposium on online teaching during June 2020, including a live session held on Zoom.
 This is the first of four themes.

-This live session will explore three aspects of online learning that are likely to have particular relevance as we prepare to teach flexibly in the academic year ahead.
-The focus will be on providing practical tips and demonstration through short activities with participants.
+This live session explored three aspects of online learning that are likely to have particular relevance as we prepare to teach flexibly in the academic year ahead.
+The focus was on providing practical tips and demonstration through short activities with participants.

 - Part 1 will explore how to adapt existing modules for online delivery.